yorickpeterse/yorickpeterse.com/source/index.html.md

 Email, my Email address is `yorick` at this domain name.
 I'm not interested in unsolicited Emails from recruiters, and mark such Emails as spam.

-My GPG public key is [EB691AC9][gpg-key].
-Other keys registered on my name are no longer in use.
+I sign my Git commits using [these SSH public keys](/ssh_keys.txt).
+In the past I used [this GPG key](/gpg_key.txt) for signing Git commits, but the key is no longer in use.

 [@github]: https://github.com/yorickpeterse/
 [@gitlab]: https://gitlab.com/yorickpeterse